 “You gotta have high goals, you gotta dream big.
 I let the kids set the goals and we just try to live up to them.”

-Bergen appeared to be in control going into the fifth inning, his team owning a 4-2 lead.
-But the Cardinals were figuring him out, Zach Lucas leading off with a double to left field and score on Cole Sturgeon’s first hit, a sharply hit ball to left.
+Kennasaw State appeared to be in control going into the fifth inning with a 4-2 lead.
+But the Cardinals were figuring them out, Zach Lucas leading off for the Cardinals with a double to left field and scoring on Cole Sturgeon’s first hit, a sharply hit ball to left.

 Anthony Kidston, despite giving up seven hits and walking two batters, would somehow find ways to get out of trouble, wrapping up his ninth win of the season without a loss.
 He still hasn’t lost a game since his junior year in high school.
 His sixth inning single would push two runners across the plate, providing some much-needed insurance at the time.